 Below-Market Rate Homes for Sale in Pleasanton

 Homebuyers who previously benefited from the City of Pleasanton’s Below-Market Rate (BMR) programs can pass along the opportunity to the next owner when they sell their home.
 This ensures that there will be affordable housing available for future generations of Pleasanton residents.
-Sign up for our Stay Connected newsletter to learn about BMR homes for sale in the City of Pleasanton and other opportunities in the Bay Area.

 Existing Homes for Sale